-Yesterday we discussed the appearance of local Google Guaranteed listings in voice search results from Google Home.
+Yesterday, we discussed the appearance of local Google Guaranteed listings in Google Home’s voice search results.
 We mistakenly inferred these were undisclosed ads because the Google Guarantee has historically been an integral component of Local Services ads: “You automatically apply for the Google guarantee when you sign up for Local Services ads.”

-A Google spokesperson clarified earlier today that local ranking in Google Home voice search results is based solely on organic relevancy — not paid to advertise.
+A Google spokesperson clarified earlier today that local ranking in Google Home voice search results is based solely on organic relevancy—not paid advertising.
 Google Guaranteed local listings that appear may be from the database of Local Services advertisers, but there are no ad placements in voice search results on Google Home.

-Google Guarantee badge is technically distinct from Local Services ads.
+The Google Guarantee badge is technically distinct from local service ads.
 Google Guaranteed is a consumer protection program and not something that can be obtained simply by being a paid advertiser.
 The following is a statement provided by Google about the matter:

 The ranking of local providers listed on the Assistant is based on relevancy and not monetized.
 Any local provider can become eligible to show up in those results by going through our verification process and earning the Google Guarantee badge — which is completely free.
 This experience is only available in the United States.”